 The aim of this grant opportunity is to support research laboratories in malaria endemic countries with the procurement of equipment and specialist reagents and consumables that are logistically challenging to purchase through existing local distribution channels.
-Research Laboratories should be at least partially funded by the Bill & Melinda Gates Foundation in order to qualify for the grant.
 Please note that the grant does not support procurement for items where reasonable distribution channels are available.

 How does the grant work?

 This grant is intended to cover the costs of equipment and specialist reagents and consumables that are difficult to procure through local distribution channels.
 Once an application has been approved, MalariaGEN will organise procurement of the item(s) through approved suppliers.
 Items will be shipped directly to the recipient stated on the application.
 The cost of shipment for all items procured will also be covered by the grant should your request be approved.
 As a result, there will be no need for reimbursements.

 Principal Investigators undertaking genomic surveillance of malaria with data generated in a malaria endemic country can apply.
 You do not need to be a MalariaGEN partner, but should be at least partially funded by the Bill & Melinda Gates Foundation, either directly or through a MalariaGEN partnership.

 How do I apply?

 You will need to justify your request including details of current distribution challenges and provide an estimated budget.
 To support your application, please include a quote from the past 12 months for any items over $2000, which must include the manufacturer, product code, link to item on manufacturer’s website, and cost of each item.